mckaywrigley/chatbot-ui/README.md

 Discussions are a great place to ask questions, share ideas, and get help.

 Odds are if you have a question, someone else has the same question.

-## Legacy Code

-Chatbot UI was recently updated to its 2.0 version.

-The code for 1.0 can be found on the `legacy` branch.

 ## Updating